sudotliu/sudotliu.github.io/_portfolio/pop.md

 work, I was also keen to explore the rest of the tech stack, and this project proved to be the perfect catalyst.
 Although I was already familiar with HTML, CSS, and JavaScript from creating static websites in school, I still had much to learn about integrating these technologies with a backend effectively.
-It's strange to think about now, but learning jQuery was near the top of my to-do list back then.
+It's strange to think about now, but learning AJAX and jQuery were near the top of my to-do list back then.

 We met for coffee and Jay pitched me on the idea of building a social network that focused on polls